 Why does Markitors only offer SEO?

 At Markitors, our interests and our client interests are one in the same.
 We succeed by helping our clients succeed.
 We cannot enjoy a harmonious relationship without sharing success with our clients.

 When digital marketing providers offer both SEO optimization and PPC advertising services, we feel that marketing objectives are inevitably compromised.
-Marketing agencies naturally protect their own interests rather than helping small businesses succeed.
+Marketing agencies naturally protect their own interests rather than helping small businesses succeed with SEO.